ScottMorse/PyMusician/README.md

 Bsus = Chord("Bsus4")
 ```

-This is still in its early stages and has much room to improve.

-If you create a chord and it did not spell in the way you wanted, and you are absolutely sure that it should be different, I apologize.
-Let me know, and I will look at the problem.
+Feel free to let me know of any chord spelling bugs that occur from the symbol parser, if you are sure that the spelling should be different.

 Keep in mind that there are many chord symbol practices, and though several options are supported by PyMusician, you may just need to try a slightly different symbol.